loda-lang/loda-programs/programs/oeis/list0.md

 * [A087035](http://oeis.org/A087035) ([L21 program](A087035.asm)): Maximum value taken on by f(P)=sum(i=1..n, p(i)*p(n+1-i) ) as {p(1),p(2),...,p(n)} ranges over all permutations P of {1,2,3,...n}.
 * [A087069](http://oeis.org/A087069) ([L04 program](A087069.asm)): a(n) = Sum_{k >= 0} floor(n/(4^k)).
 * [A087076](http://oeis.org/A087076) ([L11 program](A087076.asm)): Sums of the squares of the elements in the subsets of the integers 1 to n.
+* [A087088](http://oeis.org/A087088) ([L82 program](A087088.asm)): If all the 1's are removed the sequence is the same as the original with every term one greater than before.
+It is the simplest nontrivial sequence with this property.
 * [A087099](http://oeis.org/A087099) ([L09 program](A087099.asm)): Partial sums of A063914.
 * [A087113](http://oeis.org/A087113) ([L03 program](A087113.asm)): Essentially a duplicate of A005843.
 * [A087120](http://oeis.org/A087120) ([L14 program](A087120.asm)): Smallest numbers having in binary representation exactly n maximal groups of consecutive zeros.